Gokhu18/Real-Time-Crop-Recognition/README.md

 ## Dateset

-you can download our dataset [here](https://pan.baidu.com/s/1gH1X_FXsP8ah2ehKGBiSOg)
+you can download our dataset with the resolution of 400x300[here](https://pan.baidu.com/s/1FloZQhICkibRxh-2GJTwyg )and with the resolution of 512x384[here](https://pan.baidu.com/s/1CPi_BXXDQiOiryMDegZz8Q )

 ## Usage